AyomideSA/Othello/README.md

 When a player enters 'p' a function is called that checks all directions around every location on the board.
 If even one valid move is found the player's request to pass is rejected

 # Reaching the game's end
-A game ends one of two ways:
+A game ends in one of two ways:
 1. When the board is full
 2. When both players can't make a move